 51. Sing a lullaby or any soothing song.

 Again the trick here is to find something that not only your kids love and find soothing, but something that helps you unwind as well — after all, you’ll be singing/humming these tunes thousands of times!
 I sing for my daughter all kinds of songs in English (which she understands) as well as my native language (which she doesn’t understand), in my off key tune, but we both love it 🙂

 52. Bedtime yoga with kids.

 I didn’t even know something like this exists, but apparently it does — you learn something new every day!
-Here are 5 yoga poses to help your kids go to sleep and stay asleep.
+Here are 12 yoga poses to help kids sleep better.

 53. Call up faraway relatives (grandparents, aunts, uncles, cousins).

 I have a friend who has established a routine of skyping grandparents back home in India every single night before the kids go to bed.
 It is such a great way for her and the kids to unwind for the night, while letting the grandparents start the day with a wonderful chat with grand kids (thanks to time difference)!

 54. Create a family journal.

 This could be a simple notebook or an ornate diary.
 The idea is for each one to write down a few sentences into it each night.
 You can do it themed (eg, “Gratitude” journal or “what I learned today” journal) or follow a free flow format.
 While it serves the nice purpose of letting you connect with the kids and establish nice bedtime routine now, a few decades later, it will become a cherished chronicle of your family history.